 Fire portfolio consists primarily of property damage and energy lines of business.
 It is a short-tailed book where the losses are reported and settled quickly.
-In comparison to 2021, the combined ratio is lower due to the claim's loss ratio decreasing.
-This is a result of favourable prior year claims development in Property due to favourable attritional loss experience and reduction of prior year CAT loss estimates.
+In comparison to 2023, the combined ratio decrease is driven by favourable prior year development due to benign loss experience in recent accident years and a single large loss reserve decrease in Energy.
+Current year CAT activity had similar impact on loss ratio in both years.
+2023 was impacted by prior year CAT loss increases.